 A headstock clip-on tuner is a super useful item to have around as they can tune electric, bass and acoustic guitars.
 This is because these clever products can tune (very accurately!) via sound vibration.
 Just clip it to your headstock and you’re good to go.
 For around $10 this little gadget is an absolute must have!

 A tool no guitarist should be without!
-The ability to practice an exercise at a slower, more easily manageable tempo and gradually increase the speed is an absolute necessity when it comes to developing good clean technique.
-Again your amp or effects unit may come with one installed, but if not just use one of the many free metronomes available on the internet.
-If you don’t have internet access a usable metronome should cost you as little as $5.
+The ability to practice an exercise at a slower, more easily manageable tempo, and gradually increase the speed is an absolute necessity when it comes to developing good clean technique.
+Again, your amp or effects unit may come with one installed, but if not just use one of the many free metronomes available on the internet.
 Smartphone users will be able to find a plethora of metronome and drum-machine apps available.

 Cleaning your pride and joy will fast become a soothing ritual for you, so it’s important to have the correct supplies on hand to ensure that you don’t damage the guitar.
 It is especially important to keep your guitar clean if you live in a warmer country where you are more likely to sweat.
 Bodily fluids will seep into the fretboard and eventually build up into a nasty grimy mess.
 As an aside to making your guitar look like a hobo, these fluids will also cause your strings to deteriorate much faster, meaning more money spent changing them out.
 It’s a good habit to wipe down your strings after every practice session.

 Pick up an inexpensive cleaning kit such as this one from Dunlop and discover the benefits of maintaining a clean instrument.